seokjoon27/tp/docs/UserGuide.md

 * Unlinks the student from the parent at the specified `INDEX`es.
 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​.
 * Each index must correspond to the correct type.

 Example:
-* `unlink student/2 parent/5` will link the student at index 2 and parent at index 5
+* `unlink student/2 parent/5` will unlink the student at index 2 and parent at index 5

 ### Adding a personal note: `note`